Ludington State Park 2024: Stunning Beaches, Lighthouse, Sand Dunes, Hiking & Camping Make this a Must-Do Destination

 3 – Explore the Hiking Trails

-There’s extensive trail system (18+ miles of marked trails) at this state park.
+There’s an extensive trail system (18+ miles of marked trails) at this state park.

 With varying difficulties and a wide range of trail types, most people will find an appealing hike to try.
 See the Ludington State Park Trails Map for a look at them all.